Shivanikanodia/Fraud-Detection-Engine-/README.md

 #### GOAL:

-Maximize fraud detection accuracy (high recall) while maintaining balanced precision-recall trade-off) To Provide an interface to Risk Team and Monitoring Teams to input details and receive fraud risk score, decisions and AI driven explanaitions using open source LLM.
+Maximize fraud detection accuracy (high recall) while maintaining balanced precision-recall trade-off) To Provide an interface to Risk Team and Monitoring Teams to input details and receive fraud risk score, decisions and AI driven explanaitions using SHAP.

 ----
 #### STEPS: